 Calculating this model immediately transformed a human story into a parallel mathematical problem.
 A lesson that began with English Literature led to an understanding of the applied science of Epidemiology.
 More importantly, a group of boys followed their love of learning to a satisfying conclusion.

-“Outside my chosen academic subjects, I have stumbled my way through parts of Beowulf in its original Old English, dabbled in Aristotelian philosophy, and held countless debates on politics, history, and art.”
+“Outside my chosen academic subjects, I have worked my way through parts of Beowulf in its original Old English, dabbled in Aristotelian philosophy, and held countless debates on politics, history, and art.”